avendesora/pythonbible/pythonbible-docs/docs/reference/count_books.md

 # count_books

-The `count_books` function, given `string` containing one or more Scripture references or a `NormalizedReference` object or a `List` of `NormalizedReference` objects, returns the `int` count of the books of the Bible included in the given reference(s).
+The `count_books` function, given a `string` containing one or more Scripture references or a `NormalizedReference` object or a `List` of `NormalizedReference` objects, returns the `int` count of the books of the Bible included in the given reference(s).

 ## Input